kruxia/ark/api/README.md

   - [NOTE: vouch-proxy with nginx ngx_http_auth_request_module could provide this service, but we are instead going to use our own API server for authn/authz]
   - [ ] pytest

+## TODO: Beta Release

+Do the following before creating a beta release.

+* Pin req/install.txt in requirements.txt and use in deploy.Dockerfile